PhD in Economics

 - Rules of full-time doctorate studies at the Faculty of Economic Sciences University of Warsaw

 Doctorate study at the Faculty of Economic Sciences of the University of Warsaw (WNE UW) is not linked to particular school of economic sciences.
-Doctoral students, alike their supervisors, represent various methodological approaches.
-Therefore, there is no one scheme which must be followed in preparing doctoral dissertation.
-Doctoral candidates should consider few papers that could be an inspiration for people trying to avoid traps stemming from a lack of experience in preparing such type of projects.
+Doctorate students, alike their supervisors, represent various methodological approaches.
+Therefore, there is no one scheme which must be followed in preparing doctorate dissertation.
+Doctorate candidates should consider few papers that could be an inspiration for people trying to avoid traps stemming from a lack of experience in preparing such type of projects.
 Before outlining your research plans, it is important to refer to the following books:

 - Blaug, Mark (1995), Metodologia ekonomii [Methodology of economics], Warszawa, PWN.